All Episodes

 I pride myself.

-Well, I still I still read the international website.
+Well, I still read the international website.

-Maybe I saw it and it's in my mind somewhere, and that's why I think who knows.
+Maybe I saw it and it's in my mind somewhere, and that's why I think who knows?

 But there you have it.

-Couple of interesting moves by House Republicans.
+A couple of interesting moves by House Republicans.

 House Republicans yesterday included a breakup of the San Francisco-based Ninth Circus Court of Appeals in a budget bill that would be immune from Senate filibuster.